grislyeye/three-meet/pages/classes/mighty.md

 </header>

-Choose an archetype and gain it's features.
+Choose an archetype and gain its features.
 The Mighty archetypes include: [Defender](pages/classes/mighty.md?id=defender).

 <header>